TheArchitect2000/Blockchain-based-IoT-Server/README.md

 To install the back-end and front-end components of the Fidesinnova platform, including both the web app and mobile app, you can follow the steps below.
 These instructions assume that you have a basic understanding of setting up development environments and are familiar with JavaScript, Node.js, and related technologies.

 # Step A. Prepare operating system
-To run `iot-server` effectively, the following system specifications are recommended:
+To run `Blockchain-based-IoT-Server` effectively, the following system specifications are recommended:

 - **Operating System:** Ubuntu 24.04 LTS
 - **Memory:** 16 GB RAM